Skip to content.

 • Acting for financial institutions at the motion, trial and appellate level

-• Representing a large construction company in a confidential arbitration proceeding for a breach of contract claim
+• Representing a large construction company in confidential arbitration proceedings for breach of contract claims

 Christine’s professional liability experience includes: